 Most NC State students who go abroad have a safe and enriching experience.
 However, no place in the world is completely without risk and it is important for students to take responsibility while abroad and to be vigilant of their new surroundings.
-Extensive information on health and safety is available in the Pre-Departure Handbook and will be provided at Pre-Departure Orientation.
+Extensive information on health and safety is available in the Pre-Departure Handbook and will be provided at the Pre-Departure Conference.
 The Study Abroad Office will also do everything possible to support students and provide a safety net while abroad.

 - Students should plan to visit the NC State Travel Clinic well in advance of their travel plans to obtain any necessary immunizations.